 That depends on who you are (or were, if you lived back then).
-If you’re a collector of United States stamps, that’s the year it all began.
-The 5c Benjamin Franklin (pictured at the left) and the 10c George Washington (pictured below) were both issued that year.
+If you’re a collector of United States stamps, you know it as the year it all began.
+The 5c Benjamin Franklin (pictured at the right) and the 10c George Washington (pictured below) were both issued that year.

 Originally 4.4 million of the brownish Franklin stamps and 1.05 million of the black Washington stamps were printed.
 When the stamps were demonetized in 1851, 688,000 Franklins and 159,000 Washingtons were destroyed.

 Both of these imperforate stamps were printed by the Rawdon, Wright, Hatch, and Edson (RWH&E, as shown on the stamps) printing company.

 The designs, which measure 18.5 mm across by 23 mm vertically, were printed in sheets of 200 with 100 stamps in each of two 10×10 panes.